27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 3. Sungate One (Madrid)

-The last option of this list of the 3 best hostels in Madrid is a more backpacker type place.
+The last option on this list of the 3 best hostels in Madrid is more of a backpacker place.

 Sungate One is a smaller, more intimate hostel.
-It is super easy to connect, and you can feel the family, friendly, social vibes here.
+Easy to connect, with a friendly, family, social feel.

-If you prefer a small hostel in Madrid, then go with Sungate One.
-The team behind is what makes the difference here.
-It is the kind of backpacker-type hostel that made hostels so comfy and homey.
+If you prefer a small hostel in Madrid, go with Sungate One.
+The team is what makes the difference here — the kind of backpacker spot that made hostels feel comfy and homey in the first place.
+They always create a family atmosphere that includes everyone.

 Book Sungate Hostel here